-Direct NFS Client uses either the configuration file \$ORACLE\HOME/dbs/oranfstab or the operating system mount tab file /etc/mtab to find out what mount points are available.
-If oranfstab is not present, then by default Direct NFS Client servers mount entries found in /etc/mtab.
+Direct NFS Client uses either the configuration file \$ORACLE_HOME/dbs/oranfstab or the operating system mount tab file /etc/mnttab to find out what mount points are available.
+If oranfstab is not present, then by default Direct NFS servers mount entries found in /etc/mnttab.
 No other configuration is required.
 You can use oranfstab to specify additional specific Oracle Database operations to use Direct NFS Client.
 For example, you can use oranfstab to specify additional paths for a mount point.
-Direct NFS Client supports up to four network paths to the NFS server.
-Direct NFS Client performs load balancing across all specified paths.
-If a specified path fails, then Direct NFS Client reissues I/O commands over any remaining paths.

-6.2.4.3 Using the oranfstab File with Direct NFS Client
+6.2.4.3 About the oranfstab File and Direct NFS Client

 If you use Direct NFS Client, then you can choose to use a new file specific for Oracle data file management, oranfstab, to specify additional options specific for Oracle Database to Direct NFS Client.
 For example, you can use oranfstab to specify additional paths for a mount point.
-You can add the oranfstab file either to /etc or to \$ORACLE\HOME/dbs.
+You can add the oranfstab file either to /etc or to \$ORACLE_HOME/dbs.

-With shared Oracle homes, when the oranfstab file is placed in \$ORACLE\HOME/dbs, the entries in the file are specific to a single database.
-In this case, all nodes running an Oracle RAC database use the same \$ORACLE\HOME/dbs/oranfstab file.
+With shared Oracle homes, when the oranfstab file is placed in \$ORACLE_HOME/dbs, the entries in the file are specific to a single database.
+In this case, all nodes running an Oracle RAC database use the same \$ORACLE_HOME/dbs/oranfstab file.
 In non-shared Oracle RAC installs, oranfstab must be replicated on all nodes.

-When the oranfstab file is placed in /etc, it is globally available to all Oracle databases, and can contain mount points used by all Oracle databases running on nodes in the cluster, including standalone databases.
+When the oranfstab file is placed in /etc, then it is globally available to all Oracle databases, and can contain mount points used by all Oracle databases running on nodes in the cluster, including standalone databases.
 However, on Oracle RAC systems, if the oranfstab file is placed in /etc, then you must replicate the file /etc/oranfstab file on all nodes, and keep each /etc/oranfstab file synchronized on all nodes, just as you must with the /etc/fstab file.

-See Also: Section 6.2.4.4, "About Mounting NFS Storage Devices with Direct NFS Client" for information about configuring /etc/fstab
+See Also: Section 6.3.1, "Configuring Operating System NFS Mount and Buffer Size Parameters" for information about configuring /etc/fstab